ReactiveCocoa/ReactiveCocoa/README.md

 So any time our `password` or `passwordConfirmation` properties change, we reduce them to a BOOL of whether or not they match.
 Then we enable or disable the create button with that result.

 ### Isn't this just KVO?
 Only kinda.
 It's like KVO in that it's a way of being told when things change.
 But it's really much more general, flexible, and usable than KVO.
 That said, it **does** leverage KVO.
-You can, for instance, create a subscribable from a KVO-compliant property.
+As you can see above, for instance, you can create a subscribable from a KVO-compliant property.

 ### Yeah but I can already do all that myself
 Sure, but by using RAC you get some pretty awesome stuff for free:

 1. No state.
-Doing it ourselves, we'd have to keep and manage quite a bit of state manually.
+If we did it ourselves, we'd have to keep and manage quite a bit of state manually.
 Therein lies bugs.
 1. Code locality.
 If we did it manually, the code would be spread out across many different method calls.
 This way we define the behavior all in one place.
 1. Higher order messaging.
 RAC allows us to more clearly express our _intent_ rather than worrying about the specific implementation details.